3 Overview of AI

 From a research perspective, this was transformative.
 When asking about recent papers, models can now return actual manuscripts rather than fabricated citations.
 That said, a caveat remains: while the paper itself may be real, summaries or interpretations can still be inaccurate.
 Tool access reduces hallucination but does not eliminate the need for verification.

 The evolution of agentic AI has continued with systems that can interact directly with local environments.
-Open-source projects such as OpenClaw extended the MCP idea further by allowing agents to run locally rather than exclusively in the cloud.
+Open-source projects such as OpenClaw, which emerged in late 2025, extended the MCP idea further by allowing agents to run locally rather than exclusively in the cloud.
 Through mechanisms like defined “agent skills” (e.g., skills.md), these systems provide structured ways for models to interact with email, calendars, files, and other computer resources.

 This shift—from passive text generation to active system interaction—marks a qualitative change.
 AI systems are no longer confined to answering questions; they can now perform tasks, coordinate workflows, and integrate with personal and professional environments.